kubernetes-sigs/kustomize/proposals/11-21-krm-fn-k8s-backend.md

 mounted.
 That approach leads us to ability to create PodTemplate in advance and to use it to build krm-function pod.
 It will have a very similar outcome from security perspective with default values, but since it allows the user much more flexibility doing things in k8s-native way, this approach is selected to be implemented.
-It is implemented in [this PR](https://github.com/kubernetes-sigs/kustomize/pull/4260), but the current implementation doesn't allow to set the pod label via PodTemplate(TBD).
 To be able to do so we can either copy labels from PodTemplate, always set the as constant fields, or introduce one more extra argument.
-Since it's desired to minimize the number of arguments, the first option with copying labels from template will be selected.
+Since it's desired to minimize the number of arguments, the first option with copying labels from template is selected.
+It is implemented in [this PR](https://github.com/kubernetes-sigs/kustomize/pull/4260).
 User may set the PodTemplate name with `--pod-template-name` argument and the pod template must exist in the same namespace where krm-function pod is going to be ran.
 The user may skip that parameter and by default the [following PodTemplate](https://github.com/kubernetes-sigs/kustomize/pull/4260/files#diff-bcc3694e89726203de4e763f2130891ec669833ab26f3856bcddde18c6514a9fR27) will be used.
-Env variables are put to that template already (TBD: maybe it's better to append env vars, rather than just replace the env vars already presented in the template). `--mount` flag is ignored as of now in case kubectl-backend is used, but there is a possible option to take what the set of volumes from PodTemplate and to append that with data from `--mount` flag - this is a potential topic for discussion.
+Env variables from PodTemplate are merged with those provided by flags or func-spec. `--mount` flag is ignored as of now in case kubectl-backend is used, but there is a possible option to take what the set of volumes from PodTemplate and to append that with data from `--mount` flag - this is a potential topic for discussion.

 There is one more potential improvement that should be taken into account: with docker backend krm-function couldn't run another krm-functions.
-For that reason kustomize krm-function was deleted - kustomize couldn't run krm-functions without docker-in-docker.
-With kubectl backend if we could specify service account for the pod running krm-function we could run another krm-function initiated by the original krm-function and our example with kustomize-krm-function could become possible and security-aspects could be controlled with standard k8s-native configuration in the PodTemplate + couple of additional k8s resources.
+Some time ago the originally proposed [kustomize build krm-function](https://github.com/GoogleContainerTools/kpt-functions-catalog/blob/959291b6d1275a21c2c9799f1ff9d92c3a40de55/functions/ts/src/kustomize_build.ts) was [deleted](https://github.com/GoogleContainerTools/kpt/issues/1078) - kustomize couldn't run krm-functions without docker-in-docker.
+With kubectl backend if we could specify service account for the pod running krm-function we could run another krm-function initiated by the original krm-function and our example with kustomize-krm-function could become possible and security-aspects could be controlled with standard k8s-native configuration in the PodTemplate + couple of additional k8s resource.
 This is one more benefit of the approach with `--pod-template-name` flag.

 The proposed implementation has one more flag `--pod-start-timeout`.
 It was added, because depending on the cluster and the image size to pull the